From inner city Dublin to middle England. Quite literally.

 "My approach to helping future authors is to cut out any semblance of bullshit."

-I’m here to share my experiences of writing novels, editing novels and teaching creative writing with you, and genuinely believe that you can, like me, become a bestseller.
+I have set up this website to share my experiences of writing novels, editing novels and teaching creative writing with you, and genuinely believe that you can, like me, become a bestselling author.